 Differentiate your massage therapy practice from Massage Envy by taking the time to get to know your clients

-Massage Envy’s focus on efficiency means that its therapists often little time between appointments.
+Massage Envy’s focus on efficiency means that its therapists often have little time between appointments.
 Check-outs are handled by other staff members and there is limited opportunity for small talk.
 Not only does this lead to burnout among therapists but it also prevents them from getting to know the individuals they treat.
-Therapists must rely on SOAP notes and in-session conversation as their only sources of information about the person they are treating.
+Therapists must rely on SOAP notes and in-session conversations as their only sources of information about the person they are treating.

 This makes what should be a very personal experience an impersonal one.

-Massage Envy’s therapists also aren’t allowed to personally follow-up with clients after their treatments.
-So they have no ability to demonstrate their dedication to their clients’ well-being or ensure that the individual was happy with their session.
+Massage Envy’s therapists also aren’t allowed to personally follow up with clients after their treatments.
+So they have no ability to demonstrate their dedication to their client's well-being or ensure that the individual was happy with their session.

 You, on the other hand, are free to encourage your team to spend time getting to know your clients.
 You can include buffer time between each of your client appointments to allow you and your team time to talk and listen to the people they treat.
-You can also personally follow-up with your clients.
+You can also personally follow up with your clients.
 A simple call or email that tells your clients you remember who they are and care about them takes very little time but can significantly increase that client’s loyalty and lifetime value.

 No need for envy, you can do better